Welcome

 The Pasadena Civil War Round Table proudly supports the Drum Barracks Civil War Museum in Wilmington and the Lincoln Shrine in Redlands.
 These local Civil War institutions are a "must see" for students of Civil War history.

-Fort Tejon, a California State Historic Park which features living history demonstrations of frontier California life in the 1850's and 1860's.
+The Pasadena Civil War Round Table is a supporter of Fort Tejon, a California State Historic Park which features living history demonstrations of frontier California life in the 1850's and 1860's.